School Council

 We are hoping this helps the children express their feeling and is also a safe way for them to ask for help.

-School Council will be selling Poppies at the top and bottom gate the week beginning 7th November 2022.
+School Council sold Poppies at the top and bottom gate the week beginning 6th November 2023.

-School Council decide that as a school we would take part and dress in Pudsey colours.
+School Council decide that as a school we would take part by each year group dressing in a Pudsey colours.

 RED NOSE DAY - FRIDAY 17TH MARCH 2023